zerac/OpenMW-BookWorm/BookWorm/README.txt

 --- SETTINGS CONFIGURATION ---
 BookWorm utilizes the native OpenMW 0.50.0 Script Settings interface.
-You can customize your library experience without ever leaving the game.
+You can customize your library experience and notification behavior without ever leaving the game.

 To access these settings:
 1. Press [ESC] to open the Main Menu.